-Singapore’s banking system comprises more than 100 commercial banks, 28 merchant banks as well as representative offices of foreign banks.
+The Singapore’s banking system includes more than 100 commercial banks, 28 merchant banks as well as representative offices of foreign banks.
 Singapore is well recognized as an international financial center and important wealth management and insurance hub in Asia.
 The three largest Singaporean lenders (DBS, OCBC and UOB) hold total assets of over $1 trillion and employ around 80,000 staff.
 Below is a list of the largest and best banks in Singapore.

 United Overseas Bank

 United Overseas Bank (UOB) is the third-largest bank in Singapore by assets and deposits.
 With approximately 26,000 employees and 5 million clients, it has 58 branches and 766 ATMs in Singapore as well as 467 branches and 1,668 ATMs in Asia, Europe and North America including Australia, Hong Kong, Brunei, Malaysia, the UK, Canada, USA, China, France, Thailand, India, Japan, Myanmar, Philippines, South Korea and Taiwan, among others.
 The company’s headquarters is located at located at 80 Raffles Place.
 As of March 31, 2019, UOB posted US$295 billion in total assets, US$227 billion in deposits and US$233 billion in net loans.

 Maybank Singapore Limited is one of the systemically important banks in the country.
 The first branch was opened in 1960 and currently the Bank has over 25 service locations and employs more than 1,800 people.
 It offers quality products and services including retail and commercial banking, SME banking, private banking and wealth management.
 The company operates as a subsidiary of Malaysian Maybank, one of the leading financial services groups in Asia, with branches in over 20 countries.